 Tesla is up 155% after Forbes said it was "47% overvalued."

 Bitcoin recently enjoyed its fourth massive bull market – nearly a 350% return in 2020.
-And Tesla is up a whopping 709% in that same time.
+And Tesla is up a whopping 432% since January of that year.

 This rule goes double for Coinbase stock.